cmdaltctr/claude-gemini-mcp-slim/SETUP/SETUP.md

    You should get a response from Gemini.

-3. **Test in Claude Desktop/Code:**
+3. **Test in AI clients:**
-   - Look for "gemini mcp" in available tools
+   - Look for "gemini-mcp" in available tools
    - Try asking: "Use gemini_quick_query to ask what is 2+2"

 ## Available Tools